30 Raffles Avenue | map

-The Singapore Flyer is the world’s largest Observation Wheel and one of Asia’s biggest tourist attractions.
-At 165m high, it is some 30m taller than the London Eye wheel.
-The Singapore Flyer was conceived and designed by Dr. Kisho Kurokawa and DP Architects, Singapore.
+The world’s largest Observation Wheel and one of Asia’s biggest tourist attractions.
+At 165m high, Singapore Flyer is some 30m taller than the London Eye wheel.
+It was conceived and designed by Dr. Kisho Kurokawa and DP Architects, Singapore.
 It held its groundbreaking ceremony in September 2005 and was launched in 2008.

 Each capsule has a 28-person capacity, and each revolution takes approximately 30 minutes with visitors enjoying a panorama that captures Marina Bay’s skyline with a glimpse of neighbouring Malaysia and Indonesia.

-MRT – Promenade Station (Circle Line, CC4) is a five-minute walk to Singapore Flyer!
-Take Exit A and look out for blue pedestrian signs to Singapore Flyer.
+Located a 5-minute walk away from MRT – Promenade Station (Circle Line, CC4).
+Take Exit A and follow the blue pedestrian signs to Singapore Flyer.

-Shopping, shopping, shopping….
-Orchard Road is home to numerous restaurants, coffee shops, and hotels.
-But the main attraction is the huge shopping malls.
-Of particular note is the upmarket Tanglin Mall (Tanglin Road/Grange Road), the huge Orchard Central, 313 @somerset, and the luxurious ION Orchard mall.
+Shopping, shopping, shopping!
+Orchard Road is filled with restaurants, boutiques, coffee shops and hotels.
+But the main attractions are the huge shopping malls.
+Of particular note are the upmarket Tanglin Mall (Tanglin Road/Grange Road), the huge Orchard Central, 313 @ Somerset and the luxurious ION Orchard.

 MRT – Take the North East Line to Harbour Front Station and change for the Sentosa Express or RWS 8 Bus.

-This historical riverside quay has been transformed into a buzzing nightlife area with a huge choice of eateries offering over 20 different types of cuisine along with more than 20 (straight) bars, clubs and pubs.
-Some clubs have 24-hour licenses and few close before 3am.
+This historical riverside quay has been transformed into a buzzing nightlife area with a huge choice of eateries offering over 20 different types of cuisine along with more than 20 (straight) bars, nightclubs and pubs.
+Some clubs have 24-hour licenses, and few close before 3am.
 Expect Friday nights to be the busiest.
-Also home to The Central - a Japanese-themed five-story shopping mall located directly above the Clarke Quay MRT Station.
-Most of the hotels that we recommend are within walking distance of Clarke Quay.

-This 280-metre pedestrian linkway – the longest in Singapore – features a world’s first ‘double-helix’ structure.
-Inspired by the yin and yang concept in Asian culture, the architecturally unique bridge is said to bring wealth, happiness and prosperity to Marina Bay.
+This 280-metre pedestrian linkway (the longest in Singapore) features the world’s first ‘double helix’ structure.
+Inspired by the yin & yang concept in Asian culture, the architecturally unique bridge is said to bring wealth, happiness and prosperity to Marina Bay.

 The bridge is an engineering masterpiece assembled with great precision.
 The curved design is created by two opposing spiral steel members, held together by a series of connecting struts, symbolising “life and continuity”, “renewal”, “everlasting abundance” and “growth”, and resembles the structure of DNA.

-One of the best tourist attractions in Singapore.
-Hop on board the Night Safari tram and psyche yourself for a 40-minute journey of wild animal encounters!
-Journey from the Himalayan foothills to wild Equatorial Africa, this tram ride offers live commentary.
-Get a chance to come up-close with our lions, tigers, tapirs, deer and more!
+Hop on board the Night Safari tram and psyche yourself for a 40-minute journey of wild animal encounters, from the Himalayan foothills to wild Equatorial Africa.
+Get a chance to come up close with lions, tigers, tapirs, deer and more!